 Information: If you need further information or support at any time, we are happy to help.
 Please feel free to or more specific information packs from any of our CARE centres (contact us).

-Additionally we hold regular information evenings in Nottingham, Manchester, Northampton and Sheffield where you can meet the staff, have a look round the unit and ask questions.
+Additionally we hold regular information evenings in London, Nottingham, Manchester, Northampton and Sheffield where you can meet the staff, have a look round the unit and ask questions.